LawsonStation/cs361-main/login-microservice/README.md

 // Add code here to send response. const responseBody = await response.json();
 if (response.ok) {
-    // Do something.
+    // Do something (with the response message).
 }
-// Add other code here
+// Add other code here.
 ```

 ### Request and Response Format Reference